Categories: Tips

 Accurate Job Title

 The first step to creating a good advert is getting the job title right.
 The last thing you want is for someone to apply and get the job, only for them to find out it’s not what they thought it was and quitting almost immediately.
-If the job is a junior position, make sure youit as such.
-Ensure the position sounds professional and the title is self-explanatory, otherwise you run the risk of confusing people and they will simply gloss over your advert without reading more.
+If the job is a junior position, make sure you label it as such.
+Ensure the position sounds professional and the title is self-explanatory, otherwise you run the risk of confusing people and they will simply gloss over your job advert without reading more.

 Comprehensive Job Description